 Have you seen Cricut Cutaway Cards?
-These were originally released for the Cricut Joy and I’m here to show you how to use Cutaway Cards on your Cricut Joy, Joy Extra, Cricut Maker, Cricut Explore, Explore 3, Maker 3, and any machine that you might have.
-If you’re familiar with the Insert Cards for the Joy, Cutaway Cards are similar, but in my opinion, even better.
+These were initially released for the Cricut Joy, and I'm here to show you how to use Cutaway Cards on your Cricut Joy, Joy Extra, Cricut Maker, Cricut Explore, Explore 3, Maker 3, and any machine that you might have.
+If you're familiar with the Insert Cards for the Joy, Cutaway Cards are similar, but in my opinion, even better.
 They take it to a whole new level and make it even easier to make cards with your Cricut machine.
 I am in love with this product!

 Cricut Cutaway Cards